paulmoonen/gameoflife/README.md

 and to make all kinds of patterns and clusters of 'alive' cells.
 This is the first generation of 'alive' cells.

-A simple set of rules, using the statuses of the neighbouring cells, determines whether a specific cell will come alive, will stay alive, or will die, in the next generation.
+A simple set of rules, using the statuses of the neighbouring cells, determines whether a specific cell will come alive, will stay alive or will die, in the next generation.

-Slick on the Next Generation button to see what will happen to the pattern.
+Click on the 'Next Generation' button to see what will happen to the pattern.

-buttons:
+Buttons:

 Next Generation:    show the next generation, which descends from the current pattern
 Clear:              all cells 'dead'